 As one of the trainers on Food Network's show Fat Chef, tough-love nutritionist Christine Avanti helps kitchen heavyweights lose the extra pounds they've picked up on the job.
-Few of us face an endless supply of food like chefs do every day, but we all have to control ourselves now and then, and it isn't easy.
+Few of us face the endless supply of food that chefs do every day, but we all have to control ourselves now and then, and it isn't easy.
 We asked Avanti to meet us on the Norwegian Gem, a 2,400-passenger cruise ship, and show us how to handle temptation at an all-you-can-eat-buffet.
 "I've seen people eat more than 4,000 calories in one sitting at places like this," she says, eyeing the mountains of mashed potatoes and pasta.
 Her pointers will keep your buffet meals in check, whether you're on the open seas or hitting your local Golden Corral.

 Eat everything...but just one bite.

 Trying loads of dishes is half the fun of a buffet—and you don't have to give that up.
 Make a sampler plate and put tiny portions of several items on a salad dish (or the smallest plate you can find).
 "Do you really need to have more than a teaspoon of something to know how it tastes?"
 Avanti asks.
 Not if you like keeping your pants buttoned in public.

 Calories still count when you go back for thirds (or fourths).
 The key, Avanti says, is thinking of your buffet visit as a normal meal instead of a nonstop grazing session.
 Choose a lean protein, a complex carbohydrate and some greens that look tempting, or go with the ones that were your favorites on the sampler plate.
 Then fill your (one and only!) dish with reasonable portions of each.